xchwarze/Sweet-Pineapple-Builder/README.md

 python3 sweetPineappleBuilder.py
 ```
 Then select your router from the list and that's all.<br>
-Now, be patient for around 10 minutes to complete the download and compilation process.<br>
+Now, be patient for around 10 minutes to complete the download and compilation process.<br><br>
 ![WiFi pineapple DIY](https://raw.githubusercontent.com/Nwqda/Sweet-Pineapple-Builder/master/cake/seed/Sweet-screenshot.png)

 ### Docker